alebichir/hello-web-dev/README.md

 # About this project

-This group project it is actually a homework for a Web-Development Course, we - Cristi, Adi and Ale - are trying to complete by the end of the course.
-It consists in creating three puzzles with numbers and in answering a short quiz.
+This group project consists in creating three puzzles with numbers and in answering a short quiz.

 # Our numeric puzzles